gagregrog/zoomShutter/README.md

 To do so, open `System Settings > Privacy & Security > Accessibility` and add your terminal emulator to the list of approved applications.

+If you have already done this and it was working but it stops working after an update, try removing the application from the list, closing the application, re-adding the application, then reopening the application.

 ### Arduino Setup

 See the [Arduino](#arduino) section for more.